-We have incurred significant operating losses since our inception and anticipate that we will incur continued losses for the foreseeable future.\
+We have incurred significant operating losses since our inception and anticipate that we will incur continued losses for the foreseeable future.

 We began generating revenues from the commercialization of OFIRMEV in January 2011.
 Prior to that time, we focused primarily on in-licensing and developing OFIRMEV and our former product candidate, omiganan pentahydrochloride, with the goal of supporting regulatory approval for these product candidates.
-We have incurred losses in each year since our inception in May 2004, including net losses of \$56.6 million, \$45.5 million and \$57.1 million for the years ended December 31, 2010, 2009 and 2008, respectively.
-As of September 30, 2011, we had an accumulated deficit of \$339.1 million.
+We have incurred losses in each year since our inception in May 2004, including net losses of \$93.0 million, \$56.6 million and \$45.5 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+As of March 31, 2012, we had an accumulated deficit of \$389.4 million.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity and our working capital.
-For example, while our development expenses decreased in 2010 and 2009 due to the completion of our clinical development program for OFIRMEV, and the discontinuation of our development program for our omiganan pentahydrochloride product candidate, we incurred increased pre-commercialization expenses during 2010 and 2009 as we prepared for the potential market launch of OFIRMEV.
-Further, in 2011 we have incurred significant increased sales, marketing and outsourced manufacturing expenses, as well as expenses related to the commercialization and marketing of OFIRMEV.
-In addition, we are required to pay a minimum annual royalty under our license affect on the potential market launch of OFIRMEV and we have minimum purchase obligations under our supply agreements with our contract manufacturers for OFIRMEV.
+For example, while our development expenses decreased in 2011 and 2010 due to the completion of our clinical development program for OFIRMEV, and the discontinuation of our development program for our omiganan pentahydrochloride product candidate in 2009, we incurred increased commercialization and marketing expenses since 2010 in connection with our launch of OFIRMEV.
+Further, since the launch of OFIRMEV, we have also incurred significant increased sales, marketing and outsourced manufacturing expenses.
+In addition, we are required to pay a minimum annual royalty under our license agreement for OFIRMEV and we have minimum purchase obligations under our supply agreements with our contract manufacturers for OFIRMEV.
 If our sales of OFIRMEV are insufficient to meet our minimum annual royalty obligations, we will be required to make larger royalty payments than would have otherwise been required based on sales of OFIRMEV alone.
-With respect to our supply agreements, we currently believe we will be required to a pay a fee to one of our contract manufacturers for a minimum purchase shortfall during the initial contract year ending in March 2012.
-As a result, we expect to continue to incur significant operating los
+As a result, we expect to continue to incur significant operating losses for the foreseeable future.
+Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.